justinekizhak/header3/README.md

 ```
 *All examples are generated using Header3.*

+## Features
-## All Features of [header2.el](https://www.emacswiki.org/emacs/download/header2.el) plus
+* All Features of [header2.el](https://www.emacswiki.org/emacs/download/header2.el) plus
   * Standard header format.
   * Auto timestamp for file creation and file updating.
   * Automatic entry of the user name of last update and keeping track of update number.
   * Easy Customisation Interface available.
 Send bug reports within the interface.
   * Keep Commentary and Change Log inside the file.
-### Automatically add git project link into the header
+* Automatically add git project link into the header
-### Automatically add License to the files.
+* Automatically add License to the files.

-## To install
+## Installation
 * `git clone https://github.com/justinethomas/header3 ~/.emacs.d/lisp/header3`
 * Add these lines to your `.emacs` or your init file.
   ```